info441-sp25/final-project-kmutzet/README.md

 As developers, we’re excited about this project because it:
 - Combines frontend and backend challenges
 - Requires thoughtful UI/UX design
-- Includes features like drag-and-drop reordering and real-time updates
 - Encourages creative expression and visual storytelling

 ## 🛠 Technical Description